All official European Union website addresses are in the europa.eu domain.

 Funding or financing usually focuses on implementing specific actions, with maintenance costs often addressed by other avenues within an organisation.
 Neglecting to account for these costs upfront can result in inadequate funding and future challenges.
 When assessing adaptation options (Step 4.1), you likely already estimated maintenance expenses and identified the responsible organisational areas.

 Bilbao’s Zorrotzaurre redevelopment project is financing flood protection measures through a public-private partnership.
-Costs are shared based on ownership – 51% public and 49% private.
+Costs are shared based on ownership: 51% public and 49% private.
 The Comisión Gestora de Zorrotzaurre, created to represent private landowners, is a notable success of the project.
-The public-private partnership has a coordination board and a management board, overseeing execution of the project and facilitating coordination.
+The public-private partnership has a coordination board and a management board, overseeing the execution of the project and facilitating coordination.
 Within the project, the municipality is responsible for financing a flood protection barrier and storm water tanks, while elevating the ground level and redeveloping public green spaces are paid for by the Comisión Gestora de Zorrotzaurre.
 This successful partnership enables cost sharing between stakeholders while benefiting all the city’s residents.

 Language preference detected